 You can find out more about the technology from the Lytro FAQ page and The Science Inside page.

 They say a picture is worth a thousand words.
 How much is a picture that you can refocus worth?
-Check out these pictures by single-clicking where you want to focus and double-clicking to zoom.
-(Adobe Flash required.)
+Check out their pictures at the Lytro Picture Gallery by single-clicking where you want to focus and double-clicking to zoom.